six-group/six-webcomponents/docs/components/six-theme-switcher.md

 # Theme Switcher

 A simple icon button that toggles between light and dark themes.
-Works with six-root's theme management system.
+Syncs with six-root's theme management system when present, and toggles the data-six-theme attribute directly otherwise.

 ## Theme Switcher

 The `six-theme-switcher` is a simple icon button that toggles between light and dark themes.
-It automatically syncs with `six-root`'s theme management system.
+When a `six-root` is present it syncs with its theme management system (including persistence); without `six-root` it toggles the `data-six-theme` attribute on the root element directly.

 <docs-demo-six-theme-switcher-0></docs-demo-six-theme-switcher-0>